Jackie Coogan: Coogan Act

+Adult career

 Film

-Coogan appeared with then-wife Betty Grable in College Swing, a 1938 musical comedy starring George Burns, Gracie Allen, Martha Raye and Bob Hope.
+Coogan appeared with then-wife Betty Grable in College Swing, a 1938 musical comedy starring George Burns, Gracie Allen, Martha Raye, and Bob Hope.

 He appeared as a police officer in the Elvis Presley comedy Girl Happy in 1965.

 Radio

 In 1940, Coogan played the role of "a playboy Broadway producer" in the Society Girl program on CBS radio.
-He also starred in his own program, Forever Ernest, on CBS from April 29, 1946, to July 22, 1946.
+He also starred in his own program, Forever Ernest, on CBS from April 29 to July 22, 1946.

 World War II

 Coogan enlisted in the U.S. Army in March 1941.
 After the attack on Pearl Harbor that December, he requested a transfer to Army Air Forces as a glider pilot because of his civilian flying experience.
-Graduating the Advanced Glider School with the Glider Pilot aeronautical rating and the rank of Flight Officer, he volunteered for hazardous duty with the 1st Air Commando Group.
+He graduated from the Advanced Glider School with the glider pilot aeronautical rating and the rank of flight officer, he volunteered for hazardous duty with the 1st Air Commando Group.

 In December 1943, the unit was sent to India.
-He flew British troops, the Chindits, under General Orde Wingate on March 5, 1944, landing them at night in a small jungle clearing 100 mi behind Japanese lines in the Burma Campaign.
+He flew British troops, the Chindits, under General Orde Wingate, on March 5, 1944, landing them at night in a small jungle clearing 100 mi behind Japanese lines in the Burma Campaign.